 Audi A4 Avant review

 As with all Audis, certain versions are available with quattro all-wheel drive, as well as a choice of six-speed manual and automatic gearboxes.
-Towards the end of 2016, we expect Audi’s new part-time quattro system to be implemented on the A4 and A4 Avant – improving fuel economy and lowering running costs.
-Those after a bit more off-road ability should look towards the A4 Allroad, with its raised ride height, rugged body cladding and permanent four-wheel drive system.
+Soon, Audi’s new part-time quattro system will be implemented on the A4 and A4 Avant – improving fuel economy and lowering running costs.
+Those after actual off-road ability should look towards the A4 Allroad, with its raised ride height, rugged body cladding and permanent four-wheel drive system.

 Engines, performance and drive

-The Audi A4 has always been a well-mannered and predictable car to drive.
-Its front or four-wheel drive chassis falls short of class-leaders like the BMW 3 Series, but its sure-footed nature will suit many buyers down to the ground.
+The Audi A4 has been a well-mannered and predictable car to drive for years.
+Its front or four-wheel drive chassis falls short of rear-wheel class-leaders like the BMW 3 Series in terms of handling, but its sure-footed nature will suit many buyers down to the ground.

 Around town, both front and four-wheel drive versions are easy to manoeuvre thanks to the punchy engines and light steering.
 The Avant is no worse off, and thanks to a large glass area, feels no more cumbersome in tight city streets.

-On the open road the light steering means it isn’t as much fun to drive as a Jaguar XE – though it’s worth noting that the Jag isn’t currently available as an estate.
-Its front-wheel drive chassis is actually surprisingly fun, while quattro all-wheel drive models get loads of grip.
+On the open road the light, feel-free steering means it isn’t as much fun to drive as a Jaguar XE – though it’s worth noting that the Jag isn’t currently available as an estate.
+Its front-wheel drive chassis majors on composure over fun, however, while quattro all-wheel drive models get loads of grip.